celiolarcher/AUTOCVE/README.md

 This library is intended to be used in the search for hard voting ensembles.
 Based on a coevolutionary framework, it turns possible to testing multiple ensembles configurations without repetitive training and test procedure of its components.

 The ensembles created are based on the [Voting Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html) class.
-In the default version, several methods implemented in the [scikit-learn](https://github.com/scikit-learn/scikit-learn) package can be used in the final ensemble as well as  the XGBClassifier of the [XGBoost](https://github.com/dmlc/xgboost) library.
+In the default version, several methods implemented in the [scikit-learn](https://github.com/scikit-learn/scikit-learn) package can be used on the final ensemble as well as  the XGBClassifier of the [XGBoost](https://github.com/dmlc/xgboost) library.
 In addition, other [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) compatible libraries can be added in a custom grammar.

-### Currently only classification tasks are available!
-Regression tasks coming soon.
+### Currently only classification tasks are available (regression tasks coming soon)!

 #### GECCO experiment scripts can be found in the [AUTOCVE_GECCO19](https://github.com/celiolarcher/Experiments_GECCO19) repository.